4ms/metamodule/docs/Porting.md

    plugin files here, but you can do it how you like.
-   The `make_element` function takes a BaseElement type (which contains the XY position of the element, and other things) and the image filename to constuct an Element.
+   The `make_element` function takes a BaseElement type (which contains the XY position of the element, and other things) and the image filename to construct an Element.
 Note that we chose the `Knob` element.
 If we were doing a slider, we would choose the Slider element.
 See `shared/CoreModules/elements/elements.hh` for all the possible elements.
    Also see `shared/CoreModules/elements/base_element.hh` for the fields each Element requires.